Songs > Iron Lung > History

 Fans knew of “Iron Lung” in some form since the spring of 2022.
 While the band was touring America they would tease and quote the song during performances of “Slow Jam 1” and “Her And I (Slow Jam 2)”, leading many fans to ask what these new lyrics were about.
 A Reddit user named u/SLAAAAYER had grabbed a full lyric sheet after their show on 2022-04-28, which gave fans the first glance at the name.
 For their 2022 Reddit AMA the band used an account u/metalliccocoon, taking its name from the song’s lyrics.
 In this AMA fans were given a few bits of info: that “Iron Lung” was for a new album and that the song had already been recorded — though Lucas would jokingly respond to a comment acting like he didn’t know what the fans were talking about.
 The song would make a live debut on 2022-09-30 at the Desert Daze Festival in Perris and would be played four other times before the release of Ice, Death… on October 7th, 2022.

 Following the song’s debut “Iron Lung” became an instant classic for the band’s live shows.
 While some shows had the song appear as a standalone track, such as 2022-12-10, others saw it as a destination coming out of a jam, like on 2022-10-11 where the song appeared after “Mr. Beat.”
 After being a constant for the end of 2022, it would remain in heavy rotation for 2023 while being incorporated in jams more often, either being the start of a jam (2023-06-21) or once again being an ending (2023-03-15).
 While the song would often be paired with “Hypertension,” it would continue to be played on its own as well, such as on 2023-05-28, making the song hard to pin down to just one thing.
+During their acoustic show at the Brighton Dome on 2024-05-31, the song appeared as the show’s opener, marking the debut of the acoustic “Iron Lung.”
 Live performances of the song are typically about the same length of the studio version though some reach around twelve minutes in length (like on 2023-06-07).

 Powered by Songfish